phillypi/phillypi/README.md

 ## About Me
 - Native Brazilian
-- Native Android Developer
+- Android Developer
-- Proficient in Java, Kotlin, Firebase, Sqlite, and Room
+- Proficient in Java, Kotlin, Firebase and Room

 ## Technical Skills